What to Do in Colmar, France Beyond Chrismas Markets

 Best Things to Do in Colmar (points of interest)

-Colmar was conquered by the French in 1673, but Germany claimed the whole Alsace region in 1871.
+Colmar was conquered by the French in 1673, but Germany claimed the entire Alsace region in 1871.
 It stayed German until after WWI when it was given back to the French, then was temporarily occupied by the Germans during the Second World War before being liberated by the French again.
 As a result, you can see French and German influences on architecture, food, and culture.

-The single best thing you can do in Colmar is simply to wander the cobblestone streets.
+The best thing you can do in Colmar is simply to wander the cobblestone streets.
 You’ll feel like taking photos, it’s so pretty!
 As you walk around this charming city, you’ll begin to fall in love with the unique, colorful style of architecture.

 Old Town